Conectric/conectric-usb-gateway-beta/README.md

 }
 ```

 These messages are off by default, and can be enabled using the `sendStatusMessages` configuration option.
 See the [Configuration Options](#configuration-options) section for details.

+Information about the number of motion events that the sensor has seen can be added to this message by turning on the `sendEventCount` configuration option.
+See the [Configuration Options](#configuration-options) section for details.

 ### rs485ChunkEnvelopeResponse